osmanyildirim/LetheTableView/README.md

 pod 'LetheTableView'
 ```

-In any file you'd like to use LetheStretchyHeader in, don't forget to
+In any file you'd like to use LetheTableView in, don't forget to
 import the framework with `import LetheTableView`.

 ### Manually